Misterblue/misterblue.github.io/_posts/2015-05-18-thrift-vs-protobuff-vs.md

 Avro is a newer protocol but, rather than pre-compiling the code stubs, it evaluates the schemas and messages at runtime.
+The feature of schema evolution is considered the winning feature in a post by Jon Zuanich entitled [Three Reasons Why Apache Avro Data Serialization is a Good Choice for OpenRTB][6].
+The three reasons are schema evolution, untagged (smaller) data, and dynamic typing.

+Other random things that might affect selection:
+* ProtoBuffers is used by Sirikata

+[A case against using Protobuf for transport in REST Services][7] makes the arguement that the lack of inheritance and polymorphism in Protobuf is a show stopper for game protocols.
+The article concludes that JSON with the [Jackson][8] library is the proper choice.

 ICE